xot/ssst/README.md

 - The catalogue of all existing tags is stored in `./tags.html`.
   The conversion uses template `<templates>/ssst-tags.html` if it exists, or `<templates>/ssst-page.html` otherwise.
+- The RSS feed is stored in
+  `./feed/index.html`.
+  The conversion uses template `<templates>/ssst-rss.html` for the  main feed and `<templates>/ssst-rss-entry.html` to generate individual feed items.

 If a post contains a `template` key in its YAML header, the value for that key is used to override the default template (as described above).